Rabire/3070-graphic-card-bot/README.md

 # 3070zbi

-a little script the let you know when a 3070 graphic card is in stock
+A little script that let you know when a 3070 graphic card is in stock